gregorymostizky/management-tips/README.md

 # managing yourself

 # managing your team

+As a manager you are only as sucessful as your team.

+[Drive](https://en.wikipedia.org/wiki/Drive:_The_Surprising_Truth_About_What_Motivates_Us) – "Carrots & Sticks are so last Century.
+Drive says for 21st century work, we need to upgrade to autonomy, mastery and purpose."
+[Amazon](http://www.amazon.com/Drive-Surprising-Truth-About-Motivates/dp/1594484805/ref=sr_1_1)

 # managing sideways and upwards

 # agile / lean / project management

-[Drive](books/drive.md) – best model I know for motivation and culture/system design

 http://www.agilemanifesto.org/

 [Lean Software Development](http://www.amazon.com/Lean-Software-Development-Agile-Toolkit/dp/0321150783/ref=sr_1_1)

 # software engineering

 # product management

 # hiring / career management / performance management / termination

 # compensation

+# quantifying success